LVPlayground/playground/javascript/features/gangs/README.md

 _This feature is still under development, these commands are currently only available to admins._

-## FAQ: Do players have to be online in order to be kicked from a gang?
+## FAQ: Can I only kick online players from my gang?
 No. As the leader or manager of a gang, you can kick any member of the gang regardless of whether they are online or offline.
 You can see a full list of your gang's members by using the `/gang members` command.